xTunner/frontend/docs/continuous-deployment-with-amazon-codedeploy.md

 Go to your project's **Project Settings > AWS keys** page, enter your IAM user's Access Key ID and Secret Access Key and hit "Save AWS keys".
-Your AWS keys are stored encrypted but it's important to note that they need to be made available to code inside your build containers, anyone who can commit code to your repo or trigger an ssh build will be able to read the AWS keys.
+Your AWS keys are stored encrypted but it's important to note that they need to be made available to code inside your build containers; anyone who can commit code to your repo or trigger an ssh build will be able to read the AWS keys.
-This is another important reason to use IAM to limit the resources the keys can access.
+This is another important reason to use IAM to limit the resources the keys can access!

 ### Step 3: (Optional) Configure packaging and revision storage